praveenvoonna/samson-kt-elektronik-weather-app/backend/README.md

 2. Run the schema.sql file located inside the `database` folder using the SQL shell (psql) to create the necessary tables and schema for the project.

+3. Set DB_HOST, DB_PORT, DB_USER, DB_PASSWORD in .env file according to your postgre sql local environment

 ## Backend Setup

 1. Clone the repository to your local machine.

 2. Navigate to the backend folder.

+3. Set your own OPEN_WEATHER_API_KEY and JWT_SECRET_KEY if you want to modify

 3. Run the following command to install all necessary libraries: